Discover more from The Retroist

 A few days ago I mentioned Oatmeal Swirlers on Twitter.
 Very quickly I got a response that triggered all sorts of memories that brought me back to my childhood.

 Good Life was talking about Fudge Jumbles.
-They were this delicious concoction of Peanut Butter and Oatmeal from Pilsbury that I came to adore, but things didn’t start that way.
+They were this delicious concoction of Peanut Butter Oatmeal, Coconut Oatmeal, or Brown Sugar Oatmeal from Pillsbury that I came to adore, but things didn’t start that way.

 In the eighties, my Grandmother showed up at our house with a treat I had never seen before.
 It looked like chocolate, but it had these weird brown clumps in it.
 I was intrigued and I asked my Grandmother about them, she then made a terrible mistake, she mentioned to me that they were chocolate mixed with of all things, oatmeal.
 This was how I was introduced to the Fudge Jumble.